nvk747/training-material/topics/statistics/tutorials/papaa_tutorial_2/tutorial.md

 ![Figure-1](../../images/papaa/pi3k_pathway.png)

 Cancer driver genes comprising both oncogenes(OG) and Tumor suppressor genes(TSG) share common phenotypical outcome.
 However they often have divergent molecular mechanisms  that drive the outcome.
 We are interested in capturing mutational specific differential transcriptional outcome among OG and TSG.
-Genes in red are oncogenes (activating or copy gain) and blue are tumor suppersor genes (inactivating or copy loss).
+In Fig-1 Genes in red are oncogenes (have activating or copy gain) and blue are tumor suppersor genes (have inactivating or copy loss).

 > ### Agenda
 >